lifeparticle/Bengali-Alphabet/README.md

 ```

 - Vowel Diacritics can found at the beginning, at the end, and at the middle of the word.
-- When we vowel join with a consonant we use the short form of the vowel (Vowel Diacritics).
+- When we join a vowel with a consonant we use the short form of that vowel (Vowel Diacritics).
 - ```া, ী``` are added after consonants.
 - ```ি, ে, ৈ``` are added before consonants.
 - ```ু, ূ, ৃ``` are added below consonants.